- Stroller Weight: 37.5 lbs

-To remedy this, you can purchase a Contours parent console separately, which includes two bottle holders and zippered storage for your phone, wallet, or other small essentials.
+To remedy this, you can purchase a Contours parent console separately, which includes three separate storage compartments, a drink holder, and a removable zippered pouch for your phone, wallet, or other small essentials.

 The wheels on the Options Elite are 8” in the front and 10” in the rear, with shock-absorbing, never-flat tires made of EVA.
 The rear wheels are also rubber-coated.
 These wheels are more rugged than you’d expect, and the never-flat tires, well, never get flat or puncture, meaning you’ll never have to scour your garage for the bike pump to re-inflate.